 If you are experiencing skipped stitches, you are most likely using an incorrect needle (or too old!) for the job!

 - Use a Leather Needle or a Jeans Needle in your sewing machine.
-Some people do NOT recommend a leather needle however for me, it was the ONLY needle with which I was able to achieve results!
+I find that it depends on the type of faux leather you are using as to which needle works best.
+Some people do NOT recommend a leather needle however for me, it worked a treat on certain types of faux leathers.
 Test on a scrap!

 - Don't use pins or ensure you ONLY pin within seam allowances or you may end up with unsightly holes.
-Use alligator or butterfly clips to hold in place!
+Use, wonder clips, alligator or butterfly clips to hold in place!

 - Set your stitches to a longer length than normal.

 - Lesson the pressure of your foot.

 - A walking foot is something I ALWAYS use when sewing faux leathers so if you don't have one for your machine I highly recommend you get one!

 Try a Teflon or roller foot.
 You can also try scotch tape on the bottom of your foot.

 Try using tearaway paper (Like that used in embroidery) on both the top and underneath, to help the foot glide over the faux leather.
 Remove the tearaway when you are finished stitching.
 However sometimes it can be a little difficult to pick all the tearaway from beneath your stitches.
 Try a water soluble version if you don't mind your work getting a little wet BUT do ensure you allow to dry thoroughly.
 If in doubt, as always, test on some scraps!

 - A dash of Silicon spray along your seams before stiching makes everything nice and slippery and so even your regular foot glides over it nicely.
 I use one called "H4000 Silicon Spray" by Helmar.
 It is a food grade silicon spray and doesn't leave a residue.